LSR 2-1 V-Rod Exhausts

 Wideband O2 Adaptations

 Systems that typically use Bosch LSU 4.2/4.9 wideband sensors for self-tuning have a built-in problem.
 First, the "map" has to be correct before any of this self-tuning takes place.
 Secondly, the real issue is the sensor response time, i.e. the time it takes the sensor to stabilize, and for the ecu to make a corrected output.
 No matter what they tell your there is a significant delay between the reading and the correction, during which time the engine will be at another rpm/load site .
-This can be on the order of 980 Ms for the Bosch sensors which is why, in dyno testing, they use step tests for a number of seconds, letting the engine stabilize at specific load/rpm points, before any measurements or changes can be done.
-Constantly rewriting RAM locations with "corrections" on the fly is never going to be correct.

 The OEM narrowband Delphi system actually works twice as fast 500 Ms and the map, as delivered by Harley, is correct.
-The Delphi ecm has the ability to adjust about 20% in small increments (block learn multipliers) to factor for air cleaners slowly getting dirty etc. It already is self-tuning ecept at wide open throttle.
+The Delphi ecm has the ability to adjust about 20% in small increments (block learn multipliers) to factor for air cleaners slowly getting dirty etc. It already is self-tuning except at wide open throttle.

 In short, taking off your fast acting, self-calibrating, Delphi system is just plain stupid.
 Use TTS MasterTune.